skywind3000/z.lua/README.md

 - Compatible with lua 5.1, 5.2 and 5.3+
 - New "$_ZL_ADD_ONCE" to allow updating database only if `$PWD` changed.
 - Enhanced matching mode with "$_ZL_MATCH_MODE" set to 1.
+- Interactive selection enables you to choose where to go before cd.

 ## Examples